Fall New Student Orientation

 Welcome new Summer and Fall students!
-We're just under a month away from Fall Orientation and the start of Fall semester classes.
+We're just weeks away from Fall Orientation and the start of Fall semester classes.
 All students who began during the Summer term or are starting in the Fall are invited to the New Graduate Student Orientation which will be hosted on the Canvas platform later this summer.
 Students will receive an email when the online platform is open.

 Grad Orientation is a self-guided, online resource designed to help prepare you as a graduate student at Case Western Reserve University.
 Once the orientation course is open, you can access it anytime from anywhere with an internet connection.

 The orientation modules will contain valuable info about Diversity 360, Kelvin Smith Library, Access Services, Health and Counseling Services, the CWRU Police, [U]Tech, Academic Integrity and more!

 A Welcome to Campus event will be held on Tuesday, August 23.